roehampton/module-content/software-development-1/week-07/lab/README.md

 When the program starts, the _breakfast ()_ function is called, and a local scope is created.
 The local variable eggs is set to 99.
 Then the _lunch()_ function is called, and a second local scope is created.
 Multiple local scopes can exist at the same time.
 In this new local scope, the local variable ham is set to 101, and a local variable _eggs_, which is different from the one in _breakfast ()_&#39;s local scope, is also created and set to 0.

 When _lunch()_ returns, the local scope for that call is destroyed.
-The pro- gram execution continues in the _breakfast()_ function to print the value of eggs , and since the local scope for the call to _breakfast()_ still exists here, **the eggs variable is set to 99**.
+The program execution continues in the _breakfast()_ function to print the value of eggs , and since the local scope for the call to _breakfast()_ still exists here, **the eggs variable is set to 99**.
 This is what the program prints.

 Takeaway: local variables in one function are completely separate from the local variables in another function.